 And as we’ve learned with Mali, any unresolved local Islamist insurgency has the potential of spiraling into a world problem.

-Does it have ties to al Qaeda?
+Does it have ties to other terror groups?

 The United States says Boko Haram has links to the al Qaeda affiliate in West Africa and to extremist groups in Mali.

 But even more unsettling is its recent pledge of allegiance to ISIS, the Syria-based terror group that has launched attacks across the globe.
 ISIS ambition is unparalleled, with its sympathizers accused of attacks in the United States.

 What other attacks has the group conducted?

 The list of attacks is getting longer, and bloodier.

 Last year, Boko Haram militants opened fire on northern Nigerian villages, leaving bodies scattered everywhere and as many as 2,000 people feared dead.
 Rights groups described it as the terror group’s deadliest attack, highlighting its escalating brutality.

 Then there’s the 2014 attack that sent shock waves worldwide.
 Militants stormed a school in the dead of the night, seized nearly 300 schoolgirls and vanished into a dense forest.
 Their abduction sparked a global movement as throngs took to the streets demanding their rescue.
 Some remain missing years later.

 The terror group has abducted dozens of Christian women, impregnated them and forcibly converted them to Islam or married them off to their kidnappers.
 It has also used women as suicide bombers.